Project-MONAI/monai-deploy/guidelines/monai-application-package.md

 ### Goal

-The goal of this proposal is to provide the structure of a MAP, define the purpose of a MAP, and how it can be interacted with, and the required and optional components of a MAP.
+This proposal aims to define the structure and purpose of a MAP, including which parts are optional and which are required so that developers can easily create conformant MAPs.

 ### Assumptions, Constraints, Dependencies

-The following is a set of assumptions about MAP execution, inspection, and general usage.
+The following assumptions relate to MAP execution, inspection and general usage:

 - Containerized applications will be based on Linux x64 (AMD64) and/or ARM64 (aarch64).

-- Containerized application's host environment will be based on Linux x64 (AMD64) and/or ARM64 (aarch64) with container support.
+- Containerized applications' host environment will be based on Linux x64 (AMD64) and/or ARM64 (aarch64) with container support.

 - Developers expect the local execution of their applications to behave identically to the execution of the containerized version.

-- Developers expect local execution of their containerized applications to behave identically to execution in deployment.
+- Developers expect the local execution of their containerized applications to behave identically to execution in deployment.

 - Developers and operations engineers want the application packages to be self-describing.

-- Applications might not be developed using the Holoscan SDK or an SDK based on it, e.g., MONAI Deploy App SDK.
+- Applications might not be developed using the Holoscan SDK or the MONAI Deploy App SDK.

-- MONAI Application Package may not be created using the Holoscan SDK nor the MONAI Deploy App SDK.
+- MONAI Application Package may be created using a tool other than that provided in the Holoscan SDK or the MONAI Deploy App SDK.

 - Pre-existing, containerized applications must be "converted" into MONAI Application Packages.

 - The scalability of a multi-fragment application based on Holoscan SDK is outside the scope of this document.

 - A MONAI Application Package may contain a classical application (non-fragment based), a single-fragment application, or a multi-fragment application.
+(Please refer to Holoscan documentation for more information on multi-fragment applications.)

-- Application packages are expected to be deployed in a variety of environments.
+- Application packages are expected to be deployed in one of the supported environments.
+For additional information, see [MONAI Operating Environments](monai-operating-environments.md).

-  > [Note]
-  > See [MONAI Operating Environments](monai-operating-environments.md) for additional information about supported environments.

 ## Requirements

-The following are requirements that need to be met by the MAP specification to be considered complete and approved.
+The following requirements MUST be met by the MAP specification to be considered complete and approved:

 ### Single Artifact

-- A MAP SHALL comprise a single container meeting the minimum requirements this document sets forth.
+- A MAP SHALL comprise a single container meeting the minimum requirements set forth by this document.
 - A MAP SHALL be a containerized application to maximize the portability of its application.

 ### Self-Describing

 - A MAP MUST be self-describing and provide a mechanism for extracting its description.
   - A MAP SHALL provide a method to print the metadata files to the console.
-  - A MAP SHALL provide a method to copy the metadata files to the user-specified directory.
+  - A MAP SHALL provide a method to copy the metadata files to a user-specified directory.
 - The method of description SHALL be in a machine-readable and writable format.
 - The method of description SHALL be in a human-readable format.
 - The method of description SHOULD be a human writable format.
 - The method of description SHALL be declarative and immutable.
 - The method of description SHALL provide the following information about the MAP:
   - Execution requirements such as dependencies and restrictions.
-  - Resource requirements include CPU cores, system memory, and GPU availability.
+  - Resource requirements include CPU cores, system memory, shared memory, GPU, and GPU memory.

 ### Runtime Characteristics of the MAP